 You have made a great decision.
 Waubonsee alumni are changing the world.
 Many were the first in their family to graduate from college.
 Many transferred to four-year institutions to complete bachelor's, master's, and doctoral degrees.
-Waubonsee alumni have as varied careers as the nearly 45,000 certificates and degrees awarded in our 52-year history.
-We hope you are proud to be a part of the Waubonsee Community College family.
+Waubonsee alumni have as varied careers as the nearly 47,000 certificates and degrees awarded in our 53-year history.

 We also want your college experience to be memorable and fun.
-I encourage you to carefully review this handbook and our website, www.waubonsee.edu, to learn what you need to know to make your Waubonsee experience great.
+I encourage you to carefully review this handbook, our website, www. waubonsee.edu, and mywcc to learn what you need to know to make your Waubonsee experience great.
 Make your time here unforgettable and full of people that will be part of your success for years to come.
-Dedicate yourself now to joining the many Waubonsee alumni who have launched their futures at Waubonsee Community College.
+Decide now to put the power of education to work in your life and become another proud Waubonsee alumnus.